Cybersecurity & Information Systems

 Undergraduate and Graduate Programs

-As an undergraduate student, you could earn a Bachelor of Science in Computer & Information Systems with a major in cybersecurity, select from a range of plans that allow you to go from a bachelor's degree to master's degree in only five years or even opt to minor in cybersecurity as a great adjunct to a different major.
+As an undergraduate student, you could earn a Bachelor of Science in Cybersecurity, select from a range of plans that allow you to go from a bachelor's degree to master's degree in only five years or even opt to minor in cybersecurity as a great adjunct to a different major.

-For graduate students, we offer a Master of Science in Information Assurance with a major in cybersecurity and a Master of Science in Computer & Information Systems with a major in software management.
+For graduate students, we offer a Master of Science in Cybersecurity Management and a Master of Science in Information Technology.
 Both graduate programs are available online for added convenience and flexibility.

 A National Center of Academic Excellence in Cyber Defense

-University of Detroit Mercy is recognized by the National Security Agency and the U.S. Department of Homeland Security as a Center for Academic Excellence in Cyber Defense (CAE-CD).
-Having held designation as a Center of Academic Excellence for Cyber Defense since 2004, University of Detroit Mercy has more than a decade of expertise behind each class that drives you as a professional to be the best in your field.
+University of Detroit Mercy is designated by the National Security Agency as a Center for Academic Excellence in Cyber Defense (CAE-CD).
+Having held designation as a Center of Academic Excellence for Cyber Defense since 2004, University of Detroit Mercy nearly two decades of expertise behind each class that drives you as a professional to be the best in your field.

 You will receive an outstanding and well-rounded education that will not only teach you the foundations of the field but also will hone your ability to think critically and analytically, adapt to change and communicate effectively.